 He bravely gave the world and South Africa one of the greatest lines that sums up the true situation of the nation in his song titled My Brother,My Enemy released in 1995 as part of his Trinity Album, in which the chorus ‘Not every black man is my brother and not every white man is the enemy’’ has become a reflection of his many honest truths and prophecies as he was killed by 3 black Africans on the evening of October 18th in 2007.

-He may have done more than others because Songs and music are welcomed visitors to most homes and one of the easiest way to speak to people subliminally and effect a change subconsciously by raising a new awareness in people.
+He may have done more than others because music are welcomed visitors to most homes and one of the easiest way to speak to people subliminally and effect a change subconsciously by raising a new awareness in people is via artistic expressions.

 Lucky Dube despite knowing the power of music employed it to ensure stability and social cohesion among the races in South Africa instead of exploiting it for self aggrandizement,he devoted his over 20years musical careers searching and drawing attention to social issues in the world through his music,he sang against child abuse, divorce, injustice of the system, challenges of migration,loss of love and more.